albertma/blockchain-learn/README.md

 # Blockchain-learn
 The best way to learn block chain is to build one.

+In the ethereum-step-by-step directory, it is a learning note of ethereum.

 ## Blockchain modules
 - blockchain: the blockchain implementation.